ALT TAGS ON BACKGROUND IMAGES

 arrow Governance and Risk Management

-CDW Canada’s approach aligns with the NIST CSF 2.0 Governance function by ensuring that incident response activities are guided by robust organizational policies and leadership involvement.
-Our incident response process can be tailored to your risk profile, operational environment and business objectives, emphasizing proactive risk management and accountability at all levels.
+Our approach lines up with the NIST CSF 2.0 Governance function.
+Incident response activities are guided by clear organizational policies and active leadership involvement.
+We tailor the process to your risk profile, operational environment and business objectives.
+With accountability built in at every level.

 arrow Organizational Profiles and Maturity Tiers

-We collaborate with clients to develop incident response strategies that align with their NIST CSF profiles, which consider the unique operational and risk tolerances of each organization.
-Additionally, CDW helps clients advance through NIST’s maturity tiers – from Partial (Tier 1) to Adaptive (Tier 4) – by embedding best practices and continuous improvement processes into their cybersecurity programs.
+We work with you to build response strategies that match your NIST CSF profile.
+CDW Canada helps clients advance through NIST's maturity tiers, from Partial (Tier 1) to Adaptive (Tier 4).
+We help you embed best practices and continuous improvement into your cybersecurity program.
+A natural fit with our zero trust framework.

 arrow Continuous Improvement